Origin, Inspiration and Future of Cape Verde Fashion

 Nelida Cardoso’s fashion designs are a popping picture of her African ancestries, mixed with a fiery, feminist flare.
-Her 2014 runway collection stirred the global fashion world and played a major role in placing Cabo Verde fashion on the global map.
+Her 2014 runway collection stirred the global fashion world and played a major role in placing Cape Verde fashion on the global map.
 It was an Avante Garde inspired monochromatic collection, that featured traditional African nature-inspired fabric and earthy head accessories.

 2. Cindy Monteiro